 Health Benefits of Drinking Pure Chocolate

 With 300-1200 individual constituents, cacao is one of the most pharmacologically complex plant substances known to man.
 When consumed unsweetened or with very little sugar, it is a superfood, packed with beneficial minerals and neuro-chemicals that beneficially affect our state of mind.
-The bitterness of a cacao drink can also serve to cleanse the liver or release emotions, and the alkaloid content of cacao boosts circulation and absorption of nutrients.
+The mild bitterness of a ceremonial cacao drink can also serve to cleanse the liver or release emotions, and the alkaloid content of pure cacao boosts circulation and absorption of nutrients.

 To best experience cacao, do not consume caffeine or alcohol six hours or more before consuming cacao.
 Drink abundant water the day before and the day of consuming cacao.
-Also be aware that many antidepressants do not mix with the monoamine oxidase inhibitors in cacao - consuming both could result in severe migraines.
+Also be aware that many antidepressants do not mix with the monoamine oxidase inhibitors in raw cacao - consuming both could result in severe migraines.

 Consuming cacao can replenish minerals vital to our body.
 Magnesium is chronically deficient in the majority of western diets, and cacao is the highest naturally occurring source.
 Magnesium is used in all key brain functions, especially memory and concentration.
 It is also beneficial for the function of the heart, acting to relax blood vessel and decrease strain.
 Besides magneisum, cacao is also the highest naturally occurring source of chromium, and also high in copper, calcium, manganese, zinc, sulfur, iron, and phosphorous.